 An FEI International Judge, Col. Carde is passionate about horse welfare and has written extensively about the state of dressage today and the FEI dressage rules.
 Article 401 in particular.
 He is the founder of the French association Allege-Ideal (Association pour La Légèreté en Equitation) the International Dressage & Equitation Association for Lightness.

-For more information visit: Christian Carde
+For more information about Colonel Carde’s training visit: Competence Equestres.

-Manolo Mendez, Training for Wellness™In-Hand, Hands-On and Dressage Expert
+Manolo Mendez, Dressage Expert

 At 18, Manolo Mendez was one of six founding members of the Royal Andalusian School of Equestrian Art and its very first Head Rider, working closely with School Director Don Domecq.
 Based in Jerez, Spain, the school is one of the four classical schools of riding, which include the Cadre Noir in Saumur, the Spanish Riding School in Vienna and the Portuguese School of Equestrian Art in Lisbon.

-An expert horseman with over forty five years of experience spanning classical dressage, Doma Vaquera and jumping, Manolo Mendez is considered one of the world’s leading expert on piaffe, passage and pirouettes.
+An expert horseman with over fifty years of experience spanning classical dressage, Doma Vaquera and jumping, Manolo Mendez is considered one of the world’s leading expert on piaffe, passage and pirouettes.
 However, it is not this facility with the 3Ps that truly sets Manolo apart but his ability to rehabilitate horses.

 Always a considerate rider and trainer, Manolo became increasingly passionate about the intersection of equine soundness, wellbeing, welfare and training in the early seventies and began experimenting with bodywork, in-hand and riding to develop, enhance or repair the horses that were entrusted to him.